Skip to main content

 Glyphosate is the most widely used herbicide in the world.
 It’s used by everyone from farmers protecting and drying their crops to people all over the world who want to keep their gardens and walkways free of weeds.

-Glyphosate residues have been found in many different foods (including fish, berries, vegetables, baby formula, and grains), water, and dust.
+Glyphosate residues have been found in many foods (including fish, berries, vegetables, baby formula, and grains), water, and dust.
 Studies show that even our urine samples, including those of children and pregnant women, are contaminated.

 For decades, important health concerns have been raised around glyphosate exposure.
 The International Agency for Research on Cancer (IARC – 2015) has linked Non-Hodgkin Lymphoma (NHL) to glyphosate and classified it as “probably carcinogenic to humans” (Group 2A).
 Yet, many agencies across the world have deemed it to be safe for humans, and its widespread use continues.